 Likewise, if you’re crafty, you might find there’s a market for your creations online.
-Sites like eBay and Etsy are perfect for selling everything from home-made greetings cards to textiles – why not take a look and see if you could supplement your income this way too?
+Sites like eBay and Etsy are perfect for selling everything from homemade greetings cards to textiles – why not take a look and see if you could supplement your income this way too?

-Spend less on Christmas and holidays
+Spend Less on Christmas and Holidays

 Most of us have a hard time when it comes to avoiding going overboard at Christmas/on holidays.
 According to recent research, the average family will spend more than £820 at Christmas, and even more when it comes to overall summer holiday spending.
-While it’s important to celebrate good times with family and friends, it’s equally important to ensure that your spending doesn’t get out of hand.
+So while it’s important to celebrate good times with family and friends, it’s equally important to ensure that your spending doesn’t get out of hand.

 Do you finance your Christmas/holiday spending through a combination of the following?